davidbgk/open-source-template/README.md

 We’re solving … problem but you may also use this project to …

+## Language

+The development language is English.
+All comments and documentation should be written in English, so that we don't end up with “franglais” methods, and so we can share our learnings with developers around the world.

+However, the domain language is French.
+We consider each tax, collecting organism and French regulation as a domain-specific term.
+In the same fashion, well-known abbreviations of these domain-specific terms are accepted.

+OR

+Par souci de lisibilité pour les partenaires, la langue utilisée pour la description et le suivi de fonctionnalités est le français.

+En revanche, pour éviter le coût du changement de contexte, les discussions techniques peuvent se faire en anglais, la langue la plus utilisée dans le cadre du développement logiciel.

 ## History

 We started this project on … for this particular use-case.